Bundle v1 — Satsignal .mbnt Receipt Spec

 salt_b64stringyesbase64url encoding of 32 random bytes (the master salt).
 Re-decoded as raw bytes for HMAC and HKDF.
 Bearer secret.

 bearer_secretboolyesalways true in sealed manifests.
-Renderers (verifiers, receipt pages) MUST display a prominent warning that this bundle is privacy-bearing.
+Renderers (verifiers, proof pages) MUST display a prominent warning that this bundle is privacy-bearing.

 server_retain_until_utcstring (ISO 8601 UTC)nowhen the server-side copy of the bundle is scheduled for deletion.
+Present only when the caller chose an explicit retain_days window.
 Display-only; does not affect verification.
 Absent in blind-submission bundles (no server-side copy exists).

 Sealed manifests MUST NOT include sha256, file_size, or any other field that would leak the original file's identity.
-The omission is intentional — see SPEC_v2_sealed.md §4.1 for the threat model.
+The omission is intentional — see /spec §4.1 for the threat model.

 3.4 Manifest mode (Phase 8b)